rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 which files have been <strong>staged</strong>
 or remain <strong>untracked</strong>.

+***
+When there are a lot of files, the Git <strong>grep</strong> command has many options to identify files containing text that match a specification.

+***
+We want to use a git <strong>diff</strong> command or use a
+<strong>diff-tool</strong> to identify differences
+between the working set and what's in Staging.

+mv***
+For a formatted document of differences, some use <strong>diff-tree</strong>, which shares the same parameters as the git show command.

 When Git detects a staged file has been
 <strong>edited</strong> by a text editor,
 Git automatically takes that file out of staging